tommyzakhoo/autoregressive-part-1/README.md

 I was briefly exposed to the analysis of time series during an undergraduate class in Econometrics.
 I recently had the opportunity to take a data science challenge involving an autoregressive model, which piqued my interest in the topic once again.

 In this project, I will generate a toy dataset to illustrate the so-called "Box–Jenkins method".
-Then, I will
+Then, I will apply the same method to model two real world dataset.

+The writing here will be terse.
+For a more in-depth and mathematical introduction, I highly recommend "<b> Time Series Analysis: Forecasting and Control, 5th Edition </b>" by George E. P. Box and Gwilym M. Jenkins et al.

 ## Introduction to Time Series Analysis

-I will start by giving some a basic example of an autoregressive model.
-Then proceed to analyze data generated from it using the Box–Jenkins method.
-For a more in-depth and mathematical introduction, I highly recommend "<b> Time Series Analysis: Forecasting and Control, 5th Edition </b>" by George E. P. Box and Gwilym M. Jenkins et al.

-Our simple autoregressive model is,
+In this section, I have generated a set of data from a simple toy autoregressive model,

 <p align="left">
   <img src="https://raw.githubusercontent.com/tommyzakhoo/autoregressive/master/example_ar3.gif">
 </p>

+The data consists of

 ## Dataset 1 - Virtual Currency